 Clients typically voluntarily enter a residential rehabilitation program; other clients may have to enter after a court order is issued.
 Programs of this kind are also offered for specific populations, such as adolescents, women, members of the LGBTQ+ community, veterans, homeless individuals, people with severe mental health disorders, and people in the criminal justice system.

-According to the Substance Abuse Management XXXX, residential programs are ideal for people who do not have a stable place to live, a job, or limited to no family support.
+Residential programs also are ideal for people who do not have a stable place to live, a job, or limited to no family support.

 FIND OUT MORE ABOUT OUR RESIDENTIAL TREATMENT AND CALL US TODAY